 Mayor’s Biography

 Under Jason’s direction, the City of Troy has seen some of the largest growth in the City’s history.
-With the recent announcement of the relocations of Kimber Firearms and Conecuh Ridge Distillery, the Publix Supermarket development and the largest infrastructure road project to date and downtown revitalization projects, Mayor Reeves is quickly pushing Troy to the forefront of the economic development scene.
+With the recent relocations of Kimber Firearms and Conecuh Ridge Distillery, the Publix Supermarket development and the largest infrastructure road project to date and downtown revitalization projects, Mayor Reeves is quickly pushing Troy to the forefront of the economic development scene.
 Under his leadership, industries such as Lockheed Martin, the Sanders KW companies, CGI, and Golden Boy Foods have expanded their operations creating hundreds of new jobs for Troy and Pike County.

 He has been a member of the Troy Seniors Foundation since its inception and is a Past President.
 He was instrumental in the foundation and formation of the Colley Senior Complex through the Troy Seniors Foundation as well as the expansion and relocation of the Troy Nutrition Program.
 He also served on the local American Cancer Society Board and is a former Chairman for Pike County Relay for Life.
-Jason is a member of Rotary and First United Methodist Church.
+Jason is a member of Rotary and Troy First Methodist Church.

 Growing up the son of a police officer and schoolteacher, public safety and education are close to his heart and a top priority, in addition to local health care, housing, quality jobs, historical preservation and community revitalization.